Villas in Pollensa

 Rent villas in Pollensa

 Pollensa, (otherwise known as Pollença in Catalan) is a charming medieval town made up of three areas: Puerto Pollensa itself, Port de Pollensa and Cala Sant Vicenç in the northern region of Majorca.
 The town was founded by the Catalans in the 13th Century, some 6km away from the coast and was used as a refuge from pirates.
+It’s also easy to get to as well.
+Just 60km away, it is only a short drive from Palma de Majorca airport.

 The pleasant Mediterranean climate makes Pollensa a perfect year-round holiday destination, with an average daytime temperature of 28°C between June and late August.
-If you prefer to escape the heat then September is an ideal time to visit, with an average temperature of 23°C and a warm sea temperature of 21°C.
+If you prefer to escape the heat then September is an ideal time to visit, with an average temperature of 23°C and a warm sea temperature of 21°C. Sandy beaches, unspoiled countryside, a rich history and cobbled streets packed with restaurants, cafes and shops make Pollensa the perfect destination for a sunny escape.
+With its Mediterranean climate the town experiences hot summers and mild winters.

 Key holiday info